Wake County Continuum of Care

-It is our goal to have a transparent, open, and inclusive CoC that is in alignment with HUD requirements and national best practices.
-Therefore, we offered all who wished to have a voice in this endeavor the opportunity to vote on CoC’s new Governance Charter.
+It is our goal to have a transparent, open, and inclusive Continuum of Care (CoC) that is in alignment with HUD requirements and national best practices.
+We encourage you to read our Wake County Continuum of Care Charter, for a full detail of our governing process.

 A New Path Forward